davydovks/vue-good-table-next/vp-docs/guide/configuration/pagination-options.md

 type: `Integer (default: 10)`

-Number of rows to show per page
+Number of rows to show per page.
+This option can be set to -1 to show all rows.
 ```html
 <vue-good-table
   :columns="columns"